 - If necessary, you can apply a single code inspection in a specific scope.

-For most of detected code issues, PhpStorm provides quick fix suggestions.
-You can quickly review errors in a file by navigating from one highlighted line to another by pressing F2/⇧+F2.
+For the majority of the detected code issues, PhpStorm provides quick fix suggestions.
+You can quickly review errors in a file by navigating from one highlighted line to another by pressing F2Shift+F2 .

 When you inspect your code, you can tell PhpStorm which types of problems you would like to search for and get reports about.
 Such configurations can be preserved as inspection profiles.